SI canes restaurant patrons, staff; video-clip gos viral | Law-Order

-(EDS: Adding SHRC seeks report from city police chief) Coimbatore, Apr 12 (PTI): A sub-inspector was on Monday transferred to the police control room after a video purportedly showing him beating up the staff and customers of a restaurant went viral in the social media.
+(EDS: Adding reactions to attack) Coimbatore, Apr 12 (PTI): A sub-inspector was on Monday transferred to the police control room after a video purportedly showing him beating up the staff and customers of a restaurant went viral in the social media.

 The visuals showed the sub-inspector, attached to Kattoor Police Station, entering the restaurant at 10.20 PM on Sunday and beating with a baton the staff and a few customers, citing the restaurant's violation of COVID-19 restrictions.